Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-How much does a debt collection bond cost in Massachusetts?
+What does a Massachusetts debt collection bond cost?

 The treasurer and receiver-general of the Commonwealth of Massachusetts requires debt collection agencies to post $25,000 surety bonds prior to conducting business.

-These bonds are subject to underwriting, so the price you’ll pay depends on a review of your personal credit report.
-Qualified applicants could pay as low as $250 for their bonds.
+These bonds are subject to underwriting, so the price you’ll pay depends on a review of your personal credit history.
+Qualified applicants could pay as low as $150 for their bonds.
 Request your free surety bond quote now!

-We can typically provide your free bond quote within 1 business day of submitting your application!
+We can typically provide your free bond quote within one business day of submitting your application!
 Call 1 (800) 308-4358 or click here to get started.

-Massachusetts collection agency bonds are put in place to ensure that principals (collection agencies) account all funds collected to the person, partnership, association or corporation firm to which the funds are due.
-Specifically, these bonds ensure that principals comply with all requirements of sections 24 to 28 of Chapter 93 of the General Laws.
+Massachusetts collection agency bonds are put in place to ensure that principals (collection agencies) account for all funds collected for the person, partnership, association, or corporation firm to which the funds are due.
+Specifically, these bonds ensure that principals comply with all requirements of Sections 24 to 28 of Chapter 93 of the General Laws.

-Collection agency bonds in Massachusetts remain in full force and virtue as long as the principal remains in compliance with the terms of the surety bond contract.
+Collection agency bonds in Massachusetts remain in full force as long as the principal remains in compliance with the terms of the surety bond contract.

 These bonds must be acknowledged by a notary public.